pirate/sites-using-cloudflare/README.md

 ## What should I do?

 Check your password managers and **change all your passwords**, especially those on these affected sites.
 Rotate API keys & secrets, and confirm you have 2-FA set up for important accounts.
-This might sound like fear-mongering, but the scope of this leak is truly massive, and due to the fact that *all* cloudflare proxy customers were vulnerable to having data leaked, it's better to be safe than sorry.
+This might sound like fear-mongering, but the scope of this leak is truly massive, and due to the fact that *all* Cloudflare proxy customers were vulnerable to having data leaked, it's better to be safe than sorry.

 Theoretically sites not in this list can also be affected (because an affected site could have made an API request to a non-affected one), *you should probably change all your important passwords*.

-**Submit PR's to add domains that you know are using cloudflare, or remove domains that are not affected.**
+**Submit PR's to add domains that you know are using Cloudflare, or remove domains that are not affected.**

 ## Methodology

-This list was compiled from 3 large dumps of all cloudflare customers provided by crimeflare.com/cfs.html, and several manually copy-pasted lists from stackshare.io and wappalyzer.com.
+This list was compiled from 3 large dumps of all Cloudflare customers provided by crimeflare.com/cfs.html, and several manually copy-pasted lists from stackshare.io and wappalyzer.com.
 Crimeshare collected their lists by doing NS DNS lookups on a large number of domains, and checking SSL certificate ownership.

 I scraped the Alexa top 10,000 by using a simple loop over the list: